replikativ/replikativ/README.md

 `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) +
 automatic eventual consistent replication.

-The CRDT formalism is a reasonable default, as strong eventual consistency is probably the strongest form of consistency you can get in an always available system.
-You can use some form of write coordination, e.g. a single global writer, to recover the usual strongly consistent backend semantics, if you want to, while still being flexible towards other workloads.
-The system is designed to take all the IO burden from you, while making it transparent enough through different datatypes, so you can chose the proper semantics for your application and workload.

 ## Quickstart
 Add this to your project dependencies: